AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

 # [Smart Placement Systems](../SmartPlacementSystems.md) - Creating Object Placement Prediction Model

 Hello guys!
-Today, I will be showing you on how to create a placemebt-based model that could predict the next best
+Today, I will be showing you on how to create a placememt-based model that could predict the next object to place.

 ## Setting Up